MunchingRabbit/accelerate/README.md

 # Accelerate v1.0
-## MyEAN boilerplate using angular-cli
+## MyEAN boilerplate with angular-cli
-A MySQL, Express, Angular and Node implementation for developers in a hurry.
+A MySQL, Express, Angular 4 and Node implementation for developers in a hurry.

 ## Prerequisites
 1) Node, Express, MySQL Database and angular-cli